 - Butter: Use always unsalted as you want to be in control of the quantity of the salt.
-I am using 82% fat content butter in all my recipes.
-In this recipe butter needs to be at room temperature which technically means soft enough to be able to cream but not too soft or runny so avoid last-minute microwaving.
+I am using European-style 82% fat content butter in all my cupcake recipes.
+In this Poppyseed muffin recipe, the butter needs to be at room temperature which technically means soft enough to be able to cream but not too soft or runny so avoid last-minute microwaving.
 The right consistency and temperature of the butter is a very important factor when it comes to the cupcake texture, so please make sure you leave the butter out on the kitchen counter to soften for a few hours before using it

-- Granulated Sugar: Standard, all purpose granulated or white sugar is perfectly fine in this recipe, nothing fancy.
+- Granulated Sugar: Standard, all-purpose granulated or white sugar is perfectly fine for making cupcakes, nothing fancy.
 If you want to learn about the different types of sugar and how to use them in baking, please read my article in here

 - Egg: Room temperature as always

-- Flour: All purpose flour or pastry flour makes the best cupcakes.
-They are so called “soft flour” which are low on protein resulting in delicate, tender texture.
+- Flour: All-purpose flour or pastry flour makes the best cupcakes.
+They are so-called “soft flour” which are low on protein resulting in a delicate, tender texture.
 It is always a good idea to sift your flour as it tends to form lumps.
 If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my article in here

-- Salt: An essential ingredient in most of the dessert recipes.
-Balances flavour and enhances other ingredients
+- Salt: An essential ingredient in most dessert recipes.
+Balances flavor and enhances other ingredients

 - Baking powder: Has two functions: increase the volume and lighten the texture